stackitcloud/stackit-cli/docs/stackit_beta_kms_key_restore.md

 ### Examples

 ```
-  Restore a KMS Key "my-key-id" inside the Key Ring "my-key-ring-id" that was scheduled for deletion.
+  Restore a KMS key "my-key-id" inside the key ring "my-key-ring-id" that was scheduled for deletion.
   $ stackit beta kms keyring restore --key-ring "my-key-ring-id" --key "my-key-id"
 ```